Mustafashahoud/Mvvm-Coroutines-Paging3/README.md

 # NewsApp

-* A News Application uses [NEWS API](https://newsapi.org/) based on Kotlin MVVM architecture.
+* A News Application uses [NEWS API](https://newsapi.org/) based on Kotlin and MVVM architecture.
 * A single-activity pattern, using the Navigation component to manage fragment operations.
 * Handles background tasks using coroutines + Flow.